RiyaParikh0112/Hugging-Face-Data-Summarization/README.md

 The pipelines are a great and easy way to use models for inference.
 This pipelines are objects that abstract most of the complex codes from the library offering a simple API dedicated to several tasks

+**Inference** is the process of using a trained machine learning algorithm to make useful predictions